Believe it or not, there are still ways to get free land in the US!

 If you’re looking to take advantage of what the country has to offer, this blog is for you!

-Here are 20 ways that you can get free land today as well as everything you need to know about the process.
+Here are the top things you need to know about the process.

 Half of the battle to get free land in the US is locating it.

 Back in the 1800s, the federal government engaged in homesteading, or the granting of free land to settlers.